The Whole Foods Shopping List

 While grocery shopping we tend to gravitate towards items that look appealing at the moment.
 That can lead to a grocery cart full of processed junk, sugar, and empty carbs.
-Make a grocery list and stick to items from each of the categories below to get a balance of nutrients and a variety of different yet healthy and nutritious foods.
+Make a shopping list and stick to items from each of the categories below to get a balance of nutrients and a variety of different yet healthy and nutritious foods.

 Before we turn you loose in the grocery store, remember the following 3 shopping rules: